 9. Payment by you of the Course Fee

 You agree to pay the Course Fee to The Cambridge School of Graphology on enrolment or in instalments agreed by The Cambridge School of Graphology.
-The current Course Fee for both the Foundation Course and the Advanced Diploma Course at any given time will be displayed on the Website or notified to you by the Cambridge School of Graphology.
+The current Course Fee for the Foundation Course, the Advanced Diploma Course and the Diploma in Forensic Graphology at any given time will be displayed on the Website or notified to you by the Cambridge School of Graphology.
 In the unlikely event that due to a technical error, the amount of the Course Fee is incorrect, we will notify you as soon as we reasonably can.
 You will then be entitled to choose between receiving a refund of the monies that you have paid to us (in which case you will not be enrolled on the course) or to pay the balance of the Course Fee to us.

 10. Our Rights to Stop Providing the Services to You

 With regard to the Foundation Course, we will make the Course Materials available to you upon Enrolment.
 Tutorial support will be provided until completion of the progress checks and final optional examination.
-With regard to the Advanced Diploma Course, we will make the Course Materials available until completion of the Advanced Diploma course.
-The course is expected to take 2 years from start to completion or until five years from your enrolment date, whichever is the sooner.
+With regard to the Advanced Diploma Course and Diploma in Forensic Graphology, we will make the Course Materials available until completion of either the Advanced Diploma course or The Diploma in Forensic Graphology.
+Each diploma course is expected to take 2 years from start to completion or until five years from your enrolment date, whichever is the sooner.
 After this time, your enrolment will be treated as having lapsed and you will need to enrol again if you wish to continue with the course.
 If you have not produced an assignment for your tutor to mark during a 6 month period, we reserve the right to suspend your access to the Course Materials.
 If you wish to subscribe for the Services after your access to the Course Materials has been terminated, you will need to enrol again.

 11. Adherence to tutorial guidance, recommendations and compliance with tutor’s requests or unilateral decision during tutorship: